cameronjacoby/dart/README.md

 ##Overview

 DART allows job seekers to search and discover open positions in web and mobile development.
-Companies can create an account to post current job openings.
-Company profiles are populated with data from the CrunchBase API.
+Companies can create accounts to post current job openings.
+Company profiles are populated with data from CrunchBase.

 ##Motivation